BodyMaps/ShapeKit/README.md

 python -W ignore main.py --input_folder $INPUT --output_folder $OUTPUT --cpu_count $CPU_NUM --continue_prediction
 ```

+The processing process will be recorded as `debug.log` and `postprocessing.log`,and are stored under the directory `LOG`.

 # Plug-and-Play Configuration
 Tell ShapeKit which anatomical structures you are interested in by modifying the `config.yaml` file.